witnet/witnet-solidity-bridge/README.md

   - _output_:
     - the result of the data request as `bytes`.

-## Known limitations:

-- `BlockRelay`: is centralized at the moment (only the deployer of the contract is able to push blocks).
-In the future incentives will be established to decentralize block header reporting.
-- `NewBlockRelay`: the ABS stays the same until a block is finalized.
-A block can be proposed more than once by the same ABS member and olny for one epoch before the current epoch.

 ## Usage

 The `UsingWitnet.sol` contract can be used directly by inheritance: